Discovery of the neutron: Atomic number and Moseley's law

-At the University of Manchester in 1913 Henry Moseley discussed the new Bohr model of the atom with the visiting Bohr.
-The model accounted for the electromagnetic emission spectrum from the hydrogen atom, and Moseley and Bohr wondered if the electromagnetic emission spectra of heavier elements such as cobalt and nickel would follow their ordering by weight, or by their position in the periodic table.
-In 1913–1914 Moseley tested the question experimentally by using X-ray diffraction techniques.
-He found that the most intense short-wavelength line in the X-ray spectrum of a particular element, known as the K-alpha line, was related to the element's position in the periodic table, that is, its atomic number, Z. Indeed, Moseley introduced this nomenclature.
-Moseley found that the frequencies of the radiation were related in a simple way to the atomic number of the elements for a large number of elements.
+Henry Moseley set out to test Broek's hypothesis by measuring the electromagnetic emission spectra of heavier elements, such as cobalt and nickel, to see if they followed the ordering by weight or by atomic number.
+In 1913–1914 Moseley tested the question experimentally by using X-ray spectroscopy.
+He found that the most intense short-wavelength line in the X-ray spectrum of a particular element, known as the K-alpha line, was related to the element's position in the periodic table, that is, its atomic number, Z. Moseley found that the frequencies of the radiation were related in a simple way to the atomic number of the elements for a large number of elements.